JojoXx1999/Animation_System/README.md

 2D models can use a sprite atlas or skeleton
 Data for the models and animations are read from JSON files

+This project requires bullet3 and gef_abertay to be contained within the same folder in order to run

-The main code for this project is found in build/vx2017
+The main code for this project is found in build/vs2017

 Inside the Animation_Parser files are seperated into 2D or 3D depending on which part of the animation system they are used for.